How a Disability Attorney Can Help You Leave Work Protected

 - Obtaining further medical testing to document Patricia’s cognitive problems;

-- Confirming that Patricia’s doctor will support her disability claim;
+- Confirming that Patricia’s doctor would support her disability claim;

 - Obtaining Patricia’s medical records;